gustavwogen/fantasy_stocks/README.md

 	- Create necessary database tables for our application
 	- Populate those tables with dummy data

+- Run `npm init` to install all packages required

 - Open the env.json file and type in your username and password